artmg/lubuild/help/understand/disk-layout.md

 ### Compatibility

+Spoiler: for cross-system support, format drives with GPT records and ExFAT partitions.

 Compatibility of Filesystems between Linux, Windows and macOS complicates matters.
-The only universally supported filesystem types are
-FAT (and derivatives) that are not the most efficient or resilient these days.
+The only universally supported filesystem types are FAT (and derivatives) that are not the most efficient or resilient these days.

 For many years there was a struggle between FAT32